-Note from Fruit-Powered Digest publisher and editor Brian Rossiter: I believe Dr. David Klein is the greatest living historian of the modern raw food movement, with his rich, varied and groundbreaking experiences dating back to 1984 while living in New Jersey and beginning his education about Natural Hygiene, raw food and fruitarianism as he healed a long bout of ulcerative colitis after seven gastroenterologists failed him.
+Note from Fruit-Powered Magazine publisher and editor Brian Rossiter: I believe Dr. David Klein is the greatest living historian of the modern raw food movement, with his rich, varied and groundbreaking experiences dating back to 1984 while living in New Jersey and beginning his education about Natural Hygiene, raw food and fruitarianism as he healed a long bout of ulcerative colitis after seven gastroenterologists failed him.

 Upon his arrival in California’s Bay Area in 1987, Dr. David Klein saw the modern-day raw food movement grow up from small potlucks and newsletters to festivals and magazines, both of which he ran.
 He helped bring raw food education and experiences into people’s lives across America and the world.
 Along the way, Dr. David Klein built a publishing empire, producing more than 10 of his own books and keeping the works of pioneers such as Drs.
 T.C.
 Fry and Herbert M. Shelton alive.
 Dr. David Klein is the dean of the Vibrant Health & Wealth Academy, providing a program in natural health, nutrition and healing along with career and business enterprise development.